MyPureCloud/developer-center-blog/source/2023-01-11-priority-skills-modification/index.md

 The inbound call flow is identical to the one used in the Architect approach in this example.

 ### In-Queue call flow
-This approach doesn't require any custom handling for calls that are waiting in-queue.
+This approach doesn't require custom handling for calls waiting in the queue.

 ### Implementation
-For this step, implementation will depend on context.
-In this example, the Genesys Cloud CLI will be leveraged to get the job done.
+The Genesys Cloud CLI is leveraged to complete the job in this example.

 1. Obtain the IDs of the In-Queue flow and the Spanish language skill.